pybuilder/pybuilder.github.io/documentation/writing_plugins.md

 {% endhighlight %}

 As you can see *PyBuilder* has picked up our task using the function name.
 Note that task names should be unique!
 We can control the tasks' name by adding it as an argument to the decorator.
 Let us rename the task into "foo" without changing the function name.

 {% highlight python %}
-from __future__ import print_function
-from pybuilder.core import task

 @task("foo")
 def hello():
     print("hello")
 {% endhighlight %}

+When we list the tasks again, we can see that the task is renamed to "foo" now:
 {% highlight python %}
 $ pyb -t
 Tasks found for project "test":